photo credit: Giulia Verdinelli

 Did someone say ‘summer’?
 Yes, these courgette flowers did.
 Or they would, you know, if they could speak.
 The ricotta is very rich, but the lemon, light yellow sauce, and courgette keep the whole thing tasting fresh.

-Like dropping four flame emojis at the end of a compliment, the smoky burrata is the added bonus that takes this dish from being okay to being really, really good.
+Like dropping four flame emojis at the end of a compliment, the smoky burrata is the added bonus that takes this dish from being okay to being pretty great.
 Given all the butter, burrata, and hazelnuts, it’s also surprisingly light.

 Eating this feels a bit like attempting to read War And Peace.
 It’s a classic and we want to like it, but it’s just a bit boring.
 We’ve had much better takes on this dish at other places.